futuretap/InAppSettingsKit/README.md

 ## Web View Controller
 To open a specified URL inside your application, `IASKAppSettingsWebViewController` displays a fullscreen View Controller with an embedded [`WKWebView`](https://developer.apple.com/documentation/webkit/wkwebview).
-By default is shows an indeterminate activity indicator on the right side of the Navigation Bar when a page is loading.
+By default it shows an indeterminate activity indicator on the right side of the navigation bar when a page is loading.

-The Web View Controller can be defined in the Settings plist by using the following mandatory IASKSpecifier properties:
+The Web View Controller can be defined in the Settings plist by using the following mandatory properties:

 - `Type`: set to `PSChildPaneSpecifier`
 - `IASKViewControllerClass`: set to `IASKAppSettingsWebViewController`